-The Victoria TrailRider Hiking with the Disabled Program was founded by longstanding local ACC member Gerry Graham in 2006.
-We take disabled people hiking on local mountain trails, using the TrailRider, a non-motorised, one-wheeled device that is sort of a cross between a wheelbarrow and a baby jogger, and which folds up to fit in the back of a mid-sized SUV.
-To date our team of dedicated sherpas has successfully completed approximately thirty outings.
+The ACCVI's TrailRider Hiking with the Disabled Program was founded by longstanding local ACC member Gerry Graham in 2006.
+We take disabled people hiking on local mountain trails, using our TrailRider, an amazing, non-motorized, one-wheeled device.

 How the Program Operates

-Although the TrailRider can be operated with a minimum of two sherpas- one in the front and the other in the back, for our purposes we usually require at least four or five fit and energetic sherpas on any given outing.
-This number can double, however, if the terrain is challenging, or if our client is hefty.
-On a few occasions we have had two teams of TrailRiders out on the same outing.
+The TrailRider can be operated with a minimum of two sherpas (one in the front and the other in the back), but we usually require four or five fit and energetic sherpas for our outing.
+This number can double, however, if the terrain is challenging.

-We have acquired our own TrailRider unit, thanks to generous grants from:
+We have acquired our own Black Diamond TrailRider unit, thanks to generous grants from:

 - Royal Roads Running Club